david-guenault/docker-lab/docker-pki/README.md

 make dockerserverbundle HOST=[your server hostname]
 ```

-This will create a folder server-[hostname] under bundles where you can find the ca certificates, the host certificate and the key.
+This will create a folder server-[hostname] under bundles folder where you can find the ca certificates, the host certificate and the key.
 There is also a setup.sh script that will deploy and configure everything for you.
 Copy the folder on the remote host.
 Ssh into the host and then issue the setup.sh command.
 The restart your docker daemon.
 That's it !

 # Deploy client certificates on the host you use to manage your docker nodes